 Windows, external doors and joinery

 Repair category 1

-Notes Windows and doors have recently been replaced.
+Notes One or two failed (misted) double glazing sealed units were noted to windows and doors.

 External decorations

 Repair category 1

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.